ballerina-platform/module-ballerina-os/docs/proposals/environment-variables.md

 public isolated function setEnv(string key, string value) returns Error?;
 ```

 - Users can remove any particular environment variable from the system using the `unsetEnv` function.
 If a key of a non-existing environment variable is passed, no change will happen and an error will not be thrown.
-An `os:Error` will be returned if an error occurs during the execution of this operation.
+An `os:Error` will be returned if a security exception occurs, i.e. the caller does not have the required permission to perform this operation, or an error occurs during the execution of this operation.

 ```ballerina
 # Removes a single environment variable from the system if it exists.